 All the various boiler cover products vary by price, exclusions and the extent of cover.
 It is important to check what's covered when comparing prices.

 Don't try to fix your heating system yourself unless you're qualified.
 If you're not, it's better to call out someone who is on the Gas Safety Register.
 To detect a problem at the earliest possible time, it may also be a good idea to purchase a CO detector.

-The FSA regulates all products deemed as an Insurance policy.
+The FCA regulates all products deemed as an Insurance policy.

-The Financial Services Authority (FSA) is an independent non-governmental body, given statutory powers by the Financial Services and Markets Act 2000.
+The Financial Conduct Authority (FSA) is an independent non-governmental body, given statutory powers by the Financial Services and Markets Act 2000.